MTstateIntroStats/IntroStatTextbook/docs/06-explore-regression.md

 </tbody>
 </table>

-If you would like to learn more about using R to fit linear models, see Section \@ref(intro-linear-models-r-tutorial) for the interactive R tutorials.

-#### Calculating the least squares regression line using summary statistics (special topic)
+### Calculating the least squares regression line using summary statistics (special topic)

 An alternative way of calculating the values of intercept and slope of a least squares line is manual calculations using formulas.
 While this method is not commonly used by practicing statisticians and data scientists, it is useful to work through the first time you're learning about the least squares line and modeling in general.